 Utah is home to 19 different ski resorts, with Park City being among the most popular.
 In late season, the crowds begin to thin out, but the snow is still great.
 In fact, you can sometimes ski in March with short sleeves - and that's just what we're doing this year.
 I'm hoping we can do some dog sledding and take out a snow mobile.
 And forget Georgia's mountain biking - how about SNOW biking!
 Woot!
 Don't miss a stroll through Park City's downtown for museums, shops and great eats.
 Could our upcoming vacay be our favorite spring break ever?

 Need more ideas?
 We love these budget-friendly options from our friends at Global Munchkins (oh! we love the all inclusive resort!!)
 And here are some spring break ideas out west from our friends at Pit Stops for Kids.
+Finally, we are in love with these ideas for Coast Rica from our friends at Trekaroo.

 Pin This Post